 Are lenders still accepting PPP applications?

-But you might not get your loan for a few weeks.
-If you need financing now, compare loans for businesses affected by the coronavirus or see if your business qualifies for a COVID-19 grant.
+However, this loan program has been notoriously slow, with many businesses still waiting to hear back about a decision.
+If you need financing now, compare other loans for businesses affected by the coronavirus or see if your business qualifies for a COVID-19 grant.
 You can also explore these 7+ alternatives to SBA loans to help increase cash flow.

 Step 1: Check the application dates

 When you can apply depends on what type of business you have:

 - Small businesses, nonprofits and sole proprietors: April 3, 2020

 - Independent contractors and self-employed individuals: April 10, 2020

 Be prepared to get your application in as close to that date as possible.
 The SBA has limited funding, and the PPP is already extremely popular.
 The later you apply, the more likely you’ll have to wait weeks to see your funding — or not get accepted at all.

 Step 2: Make sure you qualify

 Review the requirements for the PPP to make sure your business makes the cut.
 At a minimum, your business must meet the following criteria: